coopdanger/ietf-wg-mimi/charter.md

 For all of its core deliverables, the working group will aim for general-purpose designs, but will prioritize solutions for messaging before audio and video, and will prioritize solutions for one-to-one communications before multiparty communications.

-## What is out of scope
+The following are out of scope for the working group:

-* Extension to the MLS protocol.
-If needed, requirements will be referred to the MLS Working Group or another relevant Working Group, likely in the security area.
+* Extensions to the MLS protocol.
+If needed, requirements will be referred to the MLS working group or other relevant working groups in the security area.
 * Definition of completely new identity formats or protocols.
-* Discovery of which service or services are associated with a specific phone number or email address.
+* Discovery of which service or services are associated with a recipient's specific phone number or email address without the consent of the recipient.
 * Extensions to SIP, SDP, MSRP, or WebRTC.
 * Development of anti-spam or anti-abuse algorithms.
 * Interoperable mechanisms for group administration or moderation across systems.
-Adoption of these items would require rechartering after the group substantially completed its existing milestones.
+Adoption of these items would require rechartering after the group substantially progresses against its existing milestones.

 ## Prior art